Ranking influential nodes in networks from partial information: Results

-\textit{Trophic Levels.} The trophic levels were computed for the $51$ species that are part of the St. Marks food web \cite{Baird} (dark orange squares, Fig. \ref{figure}).
-Since on average the size of ecosystems does not normally exceed $\sim 200$ species, to match the empirical data with the theoretical master curve we have also constructed the corresponding stochastic niche model in order to generate and reproduce the typical trophic diameter of the food web, as it is customary in this type of analysis \cite{ecogeneral1,ecogeneral2,ecogeneral3,ecogeneral4}.
-The simplest ``cascade" or niche model is obtained extracting from an empirical food web matrix $A$ the mean and variance of $\{A_{ij}\}$ and then using these parameters to calibrate a synthetic random ensemble.
-Our generative model is more refined in that we directly estimate the full distribution of the empirical matrix of the St. Marks ecosystem -- including the probability that a trophic link exists or not, and how strong it is -- and then generate a synthetic random model whose entries $A_{ij}$ are drawn from the estimated distribution.
-Both the synthetic and the empirical food web matrices are organized according to a specific layout \cite{ecosystembook}: it comprises a sub-matrix $\tilde{A}$ specifying species-to-species interactions, plus three extra rows/columns detailing the inputs to the ecosystem from the external world (e.g. energy from the sun), the outputs released by the ecosystem into the external environment (e.g. detritus and waste) and the total respiration output of the living organisms.
-To obtain the sub-stochastic matrix $A$ needed to compute the trophic levels, we normalize the sub-matrix $\tilde{A}$ by a factor, which is simply the sum of total inputs or total outputs of the system (see Ch.
-3 in \cite{ecosystembook}).
+\textit{Trophic Levels.} The trophic levels (defined in \eqref{eq:trophic}) are computed for the $51$ species that are part of the St. Marks food web \cite{Baird} (upper right panel, Fig. \ref{figure}).
+Since on average the size of ecosystems does not normally exceed $\sim 200$ species, to match the empirical data with the rank-1 approximation we have also constructed the corresponding stochastic niche model in order to generate and reproduce the typical trophic diameter of the food web, as it is customary in this type of analysis \cite{ecogeneral1,ecogeneral2,ecogeneral3,ecogeneral4}.
+We used a ``cascade'', or niche model, extracted from the empirical food web $A$, not only reproducing the mean and the variance of the empirical data, but rather estimating the full distribution \cite{ecosystembook}.
+Each black dot in the upper right panel of Fig. \ref{figure} corresponds to one of the $T_k(A_s)$ values $(k=1,\ldots,51$ and $s=1,\ldots,100)$ generated by $100$ instances of the random model with $N=51$ generative species each -- plotted against the corresponding theoretical value estimated using \eqref{eq:dominance} and \eqref{eq:dominancesingle}.
+While there are sample to sample fluctuations, binning (purple dots in Fig. \ref{figure} - upper right panel) reveals that the average trophic levels nicely follow the theoretical approximations.
+More generally, we observe an excellent agreement between our approximate formula -- which does not require any matrix inversion, nor the full details of the pairwise interaction matrix -- and the empirical data in all cases, especially using the doubly-constrained version of the influence, Eq. \eqref{eq:dominance}. {For all datasets, we measured the Pearson's and Spearman's correlation coefficients between the empirical values and those estimated using the approximate formula.
+We observe correlation coefficients well above 95\% for all cases--in fact above 98\% in most instances--with the exception of the St. Marks food web, for which we observe correlations around 0.6 (Spearman's coefficient) and 0.8 (Pearson's coefficient).
+This further supports the claim that the approximate formula provides quite good estimates of nodes influence in a variety of contexts.} \\